 In the process of researching her family history, Ann discovered that all of the collected memoirs had been written by men.
 Memories of the American Revolution, the Mexican and Civil Wars, and the westward migration were all told from the male perspective.
 What was life like for the women who maintained the homes, reared the children, and followed their husbands from place to place?
 That question sparked her interest in writing fiction to fill in the gaps.
 Over the next several years Ann learned her craft by attending classes, reading books, and, yes, collecting a few rejections.

 The At Home in Beldon Grove series honors that promise.
 The first volume, titled The Edge of Light, was released in January, 2009.
-The second book in the series, The Promise of Morning, released in March 2010.
+The second book in the series, The Promise of Morning, released in March 2010, and the series concludes with The Dawn of a Dream, released in April of 2011.

 One of the best things Ann learned about fiction is that it’s okay to make stuff up!
 Thus, although these novels are inspired by her courageous female ancestors, the largest percentage of their adventures are fictional.
 Ann leaves it to her readers to separate truth from “it could have happened like this.”

-Ann is represented by Tamela Hancock Murray of Hartline Literary Agency, and is an active member of several writer’s organizations, among them American Christian Fiction Writers, Oregon Christian Writers, Willamette Writers, and Women Writing the West.
+Ann is represented by Tamela Hancock Murray of The Steve Laube Agency, and is an active member of American Christian Fiction Writers and Oregon Christian Writers.
 As such, she is enthusiastic about the benefits of attending workshops and conferences.
 Ann is available to teach workshops on research, story arc, and other fiction fundamentals to writer’s groups.

-In addition to writing, Ann has won many prizes for for her culinary skills.
+In addition to writing, Ann has won many prizes for her culinary skills.
 Her recipes have appeared in Country Woman magazine, and in several national cookbooks, including Taste of Country and Taste of Home.
-Recently author Patti Hill included one of Ann’s recipes in her Garden Gates Cookbook, available on Patti’s web site.
 Ann has been privileged to present cooking demonstrations to young women from her church as part of the Apples of Gold mentoring program.

 Ann and Richard share their home with a loveable Belgian Shepherd named Amber.